John Koskinen: Early life

-Koskinen was born on June 30, 1939 in Cleveland, Ohio.
-In 1957, Koskinen graduated High School at Ashland High School (now known as Paul G. Blazer High School) in Ashland, Kentucky.
-He graduated magna cum laude with a BA in physics from Duke University in 1961, where he was a member of the Sigma Chi Fraternity and Phi Beta Kappa.
-He graduated with an Bachelor of Laws, cum laude from Yale Law School in 1964, and did postgraduate work at Queens' College, Cambridge in England from 1964 to 1965.
+Koskinen was born on June 30, 1939, in Cleveland, Ohio.
+He has Finnish-American roots, because his grandparents came from Finland to the United States at the beginning of the 1900s.
+In 1957, Koskinen graduated high school at Ashland High School (now known as Paul G. Blazer High School) in Ashland, Kentucky.
+He graduated magna cum laude with a BA in physics from Duke University in 1961, where he was a member of the Sigma Chi fraternity and Phi Beta Kappa.
+He graduated with a Bachelor of Laws, cum laude from Yale Law School in 1964, and did postgraduate work at Queens' College, Cambridge in England from 1964 to 1965.

 Career

 Koskinen served as president of the U.S. Soccer Foundation from 2004 to 2008.
 He previously served as the deputy mayor of the District of Columbia, the deputy director for management of the Office of Management and Budget, and then later President Clinton's chairman of the President's Council on Y2K, 2000 Conversion, the Year 2000 problem.

 He served on the board of AES from 2004 to 2013 and American Capital, Ltd from 2007 to 2013.
 On March 11, 2009, he was announced as the interim CEO at Freddie Mac.
 On April 23, 2009, he became the principal financial officer after the death of Freddie Mac's acting CFO, David Kellermann.
 In August 2009, with the hiring of a new CEO, he returned to his position as non-executive chairman of the board of Freddie Mac.

 Prior to entering government service, Koskinen worked for 21 years for The Palmieri Company as vice president, president, CEO, and chairman, working on the turnaround of large, failed enterprises such as the Penn Central Transportation Company, Levitt and Sons, the Teamsters Pension Fund, Mutual Benefit, and Equity Programs Investment Corporation.

-Earlier in his career, Koskinen served as administrative assistant to Senator Abraham Ribicoff (D-Conn.) from 1969 to 1973, was legislative assistant to Mayor John Lindsay of New York City from 1968 to 1969, served as assistant to the deputy executive director of the National Advisory Commission on Civil Disorders (the "Kerner Commission") from 1967 to 1968, practiced law with the firm of Gibson, Dunn and Crutcher from 1966 to 1967, and clerked for Judge David L. Bazelon, chief judge of the U.S. Court of Appeals for the District of Columbia, from 1965 to 1966.
+Earlier in his career, Koskinen clerked for Judge David L. Bazelon, chief judge of the U.S. Court of Appeals for the District of Columbia, from 1965 to 1966, practiced law with the firm of Gibson, Dunn and Crutcher from 1966 to 1967, and served as the special assistant to the deputy executive director of the National Advisory Commission on Civil Disorders (the "Kerner Commission") from 1967 to 1968.
+While at the Kerner Commission, he worked to secure funding and resources for the Commission and helped write and edit the Commission's final report.

+Thereafter, he was legislative assistant to Mayor John Lindsay of New York City from 1968 to 1969 and assistant to Senator Abraham Ribicoff (D-Conn.) from 1969 to 1973.

-Koskinen chaired the Washington, D.C. host committee for the 1994 World Cup and the Duke University board of trustees.
+Koskinen chaired the Washington, D.C., host committee for the 1994 World Cup and the Duke University board of trustees.
 He is a fellow of the National Academy of Public Administration.